Daqo New Energy Corp. (DQ) Stock: Assessing the Risk and Reward

 Many brokerage firms have already submitted their reports for DQ stocks, with Goldman repeating the rating for DQ by listing it as a “Neutral.”
 The predicted price for DQ in the upcoming period, according to Goldman is $70 based on the research report published on December 05th of the previous year 2022.

-Volatility was left at 3.56%, however, over the last 30 days, the volatility rate increased by 2.76%, as shares sank -7.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.00% upper at present.
+Volatility was left at 4.09%, however, over the last 30 days, the volatility rate increased by 5.50%, as shares surge +2.01% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.17% upper at present.

-During the last 5 trading sessions, DQ fell by -3.33%, which changed the moving average for the period of 200-days by -34.04% in comparison to the 20-day moving average, which settled at $45.09.
-In addition, Daqo New Energy Corp. saw 11.68% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, DQ rose by +11.64%, which changed the moving average for the period of 200-days by -31.89% in comparison to the 20-day moving average, which settled at $45.13.
+In addition, Daqo New Energy Corp. saw 23.75% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for DQ